-Negative gearing property is the term used to describe a situation in which the total expenses you incur on your investment property exceed the total rental income you derive from the property.
+Negative gearing is the term used to describe a situation in which the total expenses you incur on your investment property exceed the total rental income you derive from the property.
 Positive gearing of a property investment occurs when the income exceeds the expenses.

 For most property investors, by far the largest investment property expense is interest on the loan that was drawn down to buy the property.
 Negative gearing of an investment property allows investors to offset this expense against the income (rental) from that property.
 Other expenses may include body corporate fees, council rates, cleaning, property management fees, repairs and maintenance costs, etc.